notaryanramani/wave-gpt/README.md

 ## Introduction

-A WaveNet is a mini-gpt model enhaced with the use of a wavenet.
+A WaveGPT is a mini-gpt model enhaced with the use of a wavenet.

 #### What is a GPT?
  GPT, or Generative Pre-trained Transformer, is a type of deep learning model known for generating human-like text based on input prompts.
 It uses a Transformer architecture and is trained on vast amounts of text data to understand and generate natural language